Sara Milanolo

-Discover here the Visit Rome pass❯
+Discover the Visit Rome pass

-What not to miss in Rome: its history in brief
+What Not to Miss in Rome: its History in brief

 By definition it is the Homeland of the Urbe, Caput mundi and Eternal City.
 The heart of Catholic Christianity, it is the only city in the world with an entire country of its own, an enclave of the Vatican, as well as the seat of the Sovereign Military Order of Malta, a legal entity under international law.